sdiehl/stephendiehl.com/posts/types.md

 we get fmap definitions for free, simply by substitution of one of the rigid type variables in our parametric type signature.

-Contrary to the myth that static types can't represent heterogeneously typed structures we can also write down functors over heterogeneously typed structures.[^4]

 #### Further Reading:

 * [Subtypes vs. Where Clauses: Constraining Parametric Polymorphism](www.cs.cornell.edu/andru/papers/where-clauses.pdf)